About Us

 Our mission

-It provides high quality opportunities for the training and emergence of new broadcasting talent, and offers existing professionals and volunteers the chance to both maintain and develop their skills.
+It provides high quality opportunities for the training and emergence of new broadcasting talent and offers existing professionals and volunteers the chance to both maintain and develop their skills.
 WCR is committed to engaging with and reflecting the perspectives of individuals and communities that represent the fullest possible range of people in Wolverhampton.

 Its activities are underpinned by a commitment to the highest values of trust, respect and collaboration, both internally and externally.